Retail lighting matched to the shop layout, ceiling type and display areas.

 Fitting-room lighting should consider glare, vertical light, colour appearance and maintenance access.
 It should not simply copy the shop-floor accent strategy.

-Share the shop plan, ceiling detail, display priorities, fitting-room requirements, emergency notes and refurbishment timing.
-Lumenloop narrows the product selection.
+Shop area notes, ceiling detail, display priorities, fitting-room requirements, emergency notes and refurbishment timing help narrow the product ranges.

-Related pages cover product families, controls, emergency options and project requirements.
+Compare product families, controls, emergency options and refurbishment requirements.